-Taking maternity and/or parental leave during residency can be challenging.
+Taking parental and/or maternity leave during residency can be challenging.
 You may feel pressure to return to work quickly for financial reasons.
 Some residents also worry about the stigma of taking time off, especially in surgical specialties.
-But there are pluses to having a baby during residency.
+But there are pluses to having a baby in residency.
 For instance, this may be the only time in your career that you are able to enjoy paid time off, thanks to EI and top-up benefits.

 The good news is that a little planning will go a long way in helping you be financially — and mentally — prepared for maternity/parental leave.
 Here are some of the details to think about.

 A clear understanding of how time off impacts your residency is important when planning your leave.

 Speak to your residency director about department policies regarding pregnancy during residency.
 For instance, night call is not expected past a certain point in a pregnancy in some departments.
 Also, be aware that maternity and/or parental leave will extend your residency: you’ll have to make up the time off to complete your residency’s educational and training requirements.
 You should also know that licensing certification exams only happen once or twice a year.

 You may be eligible for a combination of benefits to help you fund your time away from your residency program, including government-provided Employment Insurance (EI) benefits and benefits from your residents’ association.

 In recognition of the pandemic, there are temporary measures to help Canadians access EI.
 They’re effective as of September 26, 2021, for one year.

 Normally, to qualify for EI, you need to have accumulated 600 hours in the last 52 weeks before the start of your claim or since the start of your last claim, whichever is shorter.
 Under the temporary measures, you need only 420 hours of work to qualify.